tonytrieu-dev/schedulebud-overview/README.md

 ## Project Overview

-ScheduleBud is an AI-powered task management platform designed to help students manage their academic lives.
-It solves the problem of fragmented academic tools by syncing Canvas LMS assignments from `.ics` calendar links, parsing syllabi with AI, providing an intelligent AI agent with RAG capabilities and task management through natural language, and offering real-time task management in a single, intuitive interface.
-ScheduleBud is built for the modern student who needs to stay organized and efficient.
+ScheduleBud is an AI-powered platform that automates academic scheduling for college students.
+It consolidates the fragmented tools a student juggles into a single interface: it syncs Canvas LMS assignments from `.ics` calendar feeds, pulls in course announcements through the Canvas API, uses Google Gemini to extract every deadline from an uploaded syllabus, and exposes an AI agent with RAG and function-calling capabilities that manages tasks and answers course-specific questions through natural language.
+The result is a self-healing, cost-optimized system that takes scheduling off the student's plate.

 ## Live Demo